-This is a tasty vegetable beef soup recipe made with meaty soup bones—beef shanks—and a variety of vegetables.
-The soup is a fabulous cold weather meal, and the fact that it is made with beef shanks means it is easy on the budget.
-The bones from the shanks add flavor to the soup, but stewing beef or cubed beef chuck are good alternatives.
+This tasty vegetable beef soup recipe is made with meaty soup bones and a variety of vegetables.
+The soup is a fabulous cold-weather meal, and the fact that it is made with beef shanks means it is easy on the budget.
+The bones from the shanks add flavor to the soup, but stewing beef or cubed beef chuck can be used instead.
 For a meatier soup, add about 1/2 pound of cubed beef to the soup along with the beef shanks.

-Simmer this soup on the back burner or on a wood stove while you enjoy a snowy day playing with your family.
+Simmer this soup on the back burner or on a wood stove while you enjoy a snowy day with your family.
 The comforting soup will warm everyone up when they come in from the cold.
 Serve old-fashioned vegetable beef soup with crusty bread or buttermilk biscuits.

 - 2 to 3 pounds beef shanks

-- 8 cups beef stock (unsalted or low sodium, or use a beef base and water)
+- 8 cups beef stock (unsalted or low sodium)

 - 3/4 cup onion (chopped)